rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-11-30-smooth-upgrade-to-php-8-in-diffs.md

 +composer upgrade --ignore-platform-req php
 ```

-Upgrade your CI workflows and Docker build scripts and you're ready to go.
+Upgrade your CI workflows and Docker build scripts, and you're ready to go.

 <br>